Global Data Privacy Compliance:

 As privacy laws continue to tighten around the globe—from geographic regulations such as the European Union’s General Data Protection

-Regulation (GDPR) and the California Consumer Protection Act in the U.S., to industry regulations including PCI and HIPAA—it’s harder for companies to keep pace and maintain compliance.
+Regulation (GDPR) and the California Consumer Protection Act (CCPA) in the U.S., to industry regulations including PCI and HIPAA—it’s harder for companies to keep pace and maintain compliance.
 With hefty potential fines for non-compliance, data privacy and proper data handling are topics enterprise executives can no longer afford to ignore.

 Dataguise is the only vendor to provide end-to-end sensitive data audit and protection to help you meet global privacy law compliance requirements quickly and maintain compliance as your business grows.